Recruitment FAQs: What is recruitment?

 - Working with a recruitment agency can also be highly cost-effective.
 As well as cutting down the cost of time-consuming processes, recruitment agencies will reduce the cost of sourcing talent by covering the cost of advertising job vacancies.
 They will usually also have a rebate structure in place, reducing the risk of hiring quite significantly.

-Advantages of recruitment agencies for employees:
+Advantages of recruitment agencies for graduates:

 - A recruiter will find out your specific job requirements or career needs and do a lot of the initial application process for you, in terms of finding suitable companies and determining whether you would be the right fit for the job role.